Taxco a silver colonial town on a hillside

 Only a few minutes from Taxco are one of the largest cave systems in the world.
 The tunnels are up to 10 km. in length and two subterranean rivers.
 The stalactites and stalagmites are breathtaking and I’m sure you are going to enjoy analyzing the different figures.

 There are optional activities as Rafting, Rappelling, Zip-Lining and Horse Riding.
+You can visit Taxco and Cacahuamilpa Caves on a Day Tour from Mexico City.

 It’s a unique event once a year if you have the opportunity, don’t miss it.
 (November).